Minkowski Tensors of Anisotropic Spatial Structure

 MF as scalar quantities are not sensitive to features of the morphology which relate to orientation or directional anisotropy, since motion-invariance is one of their defining properties.
-Therefore they do not provide quantification of anisotropy that is relevant to study the direction-dependence of physical processes, such as elastic properties or permeability of anisotropic porous or microstructured materials or systems with external fields.
-This motivates their generalization to tensorial quantities.
+Therefore scalar MF do not provide quantification of anisotropy that is relevant to study the direction-dependence of physical processes, such as elastic properties or permeability of anisotropic porous or microstructured materials or systems with external fields.
+This motivates their generalisation to tensorial quantities.
 MT have already been shown to be the relevant morphological descriptors for a density functional theory of fluids of non-spherical particles \cite{HansenGoosMecke:2009} and of DNA conformations \cite{HansenGoosRothMeckeDietrich:2007}, and of a simple model for transport with molecular motors \cite{SporerGollMecke:2008}.
 They have also been used, in 2D, as morphology descriptors of arrangements of neuronal cells \cite{BeisbartBarbosaWagnerCosta:2006}, galaxies \cite{BeisbartDahlkeMeckeWagner:2002}, and Turing patterns \cite{SchroederTurkKapferBreidenbachBeisbartMecke:2009}.
-The mathematical discipline of integral geometry has proven statements regarding continuity and completeness similar to the Hadwiger theorem in the scalar case \cite{Alesker:1999,HugSchneiderSchuster:2008,Mueller:1953,McMullen:1997}.
-However, an algorithm for the computation of the MT applicable to experimental 3D data -- a prerequisite for their use as shape indices for experimental data -- has thus far been lacking.\\